transdigiware/blockchain/data-residency.md

 It is important to be aware with this option that while Orgs A and B cannot see the actual ledger data because it is hashed, they are still able to see that Orgs C and D are transacting and can see the volume of transactions that are occurring between them.

-Also consider that data inside a private data collection can be purged from the peers that store it.
+Also, consider that data inside a private data collection can be purged from the peers that store it.
 While data is stored on a channel forever, collections allow members to specify how many blocks are committed to a channel before the [private data is purged](https://hyperledger-fabric.readthedocs.io/en/release-1.4/private_data_tutorial.html#pd-purge){: external}.
 Once data is removed from the private data collection, the hash on the channel can no longer be used to verify the transaction that created it.
 In the example network in **Figure 3**, Org C and Org D can use a `block to live` policy to ensure that any data that does not need to persist forever is removed from the network entirely within a specified time period.

 ## Option two: Private data collections on a separate channel
 {: #console-icp-about-data-residency-use-case-private-data-channel}

 Org C and Org D can also use private data collections in the context of a separate channel to provide additional isolation for their data.
 Creating a new channel, Channel Y in this case, ensures that the hash of the private data is only shared with the ordering service, without being shared with other members of the consortium and stored on their peers.

 ![Using private data with a separate channel](images/data_res_private_data_channel.svg "Using private data with a separate channel"){: caption="Figure 4.
 Org C and Org D form a separate channel and use a private data collection.
 Hashes of data in the collection are stored on ledger Y, and is only stored by the peers in Germany in the United States by the ordering service." caption-side="bottom"}

 In **Figure 4**, Org C and Org D have formed a new channel, Channel Y, that does not contain any members in the United States.
 As a result, hashes of data in the OrgC-OrgD collection is stored on ledger Y instead of ledger X, and is not stored on the peers in the United States.
 Because the ordering service is located in the United States, a hash of the data created in Germany still leaves the country.

 Creating a separate channel can prevent transaction details from being shared with other organizations in the consortium.
 If the organizations in Germany used a shared channel, Org A and Org B would be able to see the number of transaction hashes that are committed to the channel ledger by the private data collection.
-This could provide those organizations visibility into the fact that Orgs C and D are transacting and the volume of transactions generated between them.
+This might provide those organizations visibility into the fact that Orgs C and D are transacting and the volume of transactions that are generated between them.
 Consider though that forming a new channel requires additional management overhead to create and update.
 Forming a new channel also makes it harder for Org C and Org D to share data with Org A and Org B.

 ## Option three: A channel with all components in one country
 {: #console-icp-about-data-residency-use-case-channel}

 Org C and Org D can also create a channel with all of the infrastructure within the same country.
 This requires that the peers joined to the channel, the applications, and the ordering service all reside within the same region.
-In this scenario, none of the data stored on the channel ledger will leave the region and be stored outside the country.
+In this scenario, none of the data that is stored on the channel ledger will leave the region and be stored outside the country.

 ![Creating a separate channel](images/data_res_separate_channel.svg "Creating a separate channel"){: caption="Figure 5.
 Org C and Org D create a new channel using an ordering service located in Germany.
 All data is stored in the country on ledger Y." caption-side="bottom"}

 In **Figure 5**, Org C and Org D have created a new channel for data that must not leave Germany.
 This requires the creation of a new ordering service located in Germany to ensure that the orderer's copy of the channel ledger is stored inside the country.
 Since in this case the ordering service, the OrgC-peer, and the OrgD-peer are located in Germany, Org C and Org D can now keep the data public on the channel if they choose, or they could still decide to use private data collections to prevent the full transaction data from being stored on the ordering service.

 Creating a channel with all of the components in one country ensures that all of the data resides within one region, including the key value pairs, the blockchain transaction log, and the hashes of any private data.
-However, this option requires the overhead to maintain a new channel and the costs associated with maintaining the ordering service.
+However, this option requires the overhead to maintain a new channel and the costs that are associated with maintaining the ordering service.

 ## Considerations around using the {{site.data.keyword.blockchainfull_notm}} Platform console
 {: #console-icp-about-data-residency-considerations}